Non-Markovian Dynamical Maps: Numerical Processing of Open Quantum Trajectories

 The TTM equation completes the basic 4-steps scheme: generate short-time trajectories numerically or experimentally, learn from short-time trajectories to extract the dynamical maps in Eq.(\ref{eq:QPT}), use Eq.(\ref{eq:Ts}) to derive the transfer tensors from the map, and evolve the density matrix to arbitrarily long time according to Eq.(\ref{eq:Iterative-1}).
 This procedure is completely general, and applies to any system or bath, continuous or discrete.
 Yet, for simplicity of the benchmarking, we will use the numerical example of the spin-boson model below.

-\textit{Scaling and error estimation}.---A remarkable aspect of the tensor multiplication method is the linear scaling of the storage requirements.
-For a Hilbert space of dimension $D$ and a truncation $K$ on the memory kernel, the total size of the set of transfer tensors is $KD^{4}$, which is favorable compared to other methods.
-In the case of QUAPI \cite{Makri1995} or any other deterministic approach based on a path integral formulation, the fact that each path requires explicit storage gives rise to an exponential scaling of the form $D^{2(K+1)}$.
-The hierarchy of equations of motion \cite{Ishizaki2005} for the Drude-Lorentz bath is characterized by a factorial scaling with the increase of the hierarchy levels.
+\textit{Scaling and error estimation}.--- With TTM we hope to address a challenge faced by many numerically exact simulation methods of open quantum systems: one can typically recognize an unfavorable exponential scaling of resources with the number of simulated time-steps.
+In the case of stochastic or Monte Carlo methods, an exponentially larger sample size is required for longer simulations.
+Renormalization methods \cite{Koch2003,Hughes2009,Gualdi2013} require an ever increasing representation of the bath as time increases.
+The hierarchy of equations of motion \cite{Ishizaki2005} is limited to the Drude-Lorentz bath and is characterized by a factorial scaling with the increase of the hierarchy levels.
+In the case of QUAPI \cite{Makri1995} or any other deterministic approach based on a path integral formulation, each path requires explicit storage and the tensor scales exponentially like $D^{2(K+1)}$ for a Hilbert space of dimension $D$ and a truncation $K$ on the memory kernel.
 The TEDOPA \cite{Prior2010} method has a more favorable scaling, but the size of its representation increases with temperature and time.
-Based on the scaling, our method is especially suitable for large systems, strong damping, and long memory time.
-Another useful aspect of the scheme is the direct relationship between the acuracy of the method and the magnitude of the elements of the last tensor.
+In all the cases mentioned, this time-dependent scaling is usually in addition to the one depending on the system size.
+A remarkable aspect of the tensor multiplication method is the linear scaling of the storage requirements, since the total size of the set of transfer tensors is $KD^{4}$.
+Thus, by combining our method with an exact simulation one manages to reduce the required resources for long-time simulation by a significant amount.
+Based on this, our method is especially suitable for large systems, strong damping, and long memory time.
+Another useful aspect of the scheme is the direct relationship between the magnitude of the elements of the last tensor and the accuracy of the propagation.
 Despite being system specific, a reasonable upper bound for the error $e$ associated with the truncation at level $K$ is represented by some norm measure of the first neglected correlation operator, i.e. $e\simeq|T_{K+1}|$.
 This error accumulates in a multiplicative fashion.
 Since $K$ can be arbitrarily chosen, the error of the long time prediction can be reduced at will.
 It is worth noting that this method is deterministic and is therefore not affected by the so-called {}``sign problem'' of Monte Carlo and stochastic propagation methods.